OpenTrackerOfficial/opentracker/CONTRIBUTING.md

 - the following systems are not acceptable:
   - YMU759/MA-2: exists only for compatibility.
   - Pong: it is a joke system.
-- the song shall be in Furnace file format.
+- the song shall be in OpenTracker file format.

 ## Finishing